Treffauer: Location

 The Treffauer rises south of the main ridge and is therefore the most striking mountain in the Wilder Kaiser.
 Somewhat separated to the north of the Treffauer the long main ridge runs from west to east between the Scheffauer, Sonneck and Zentralkaiser around the Ellmauer Halt.
 In front of it to the south is the Tuxeck.

 Routes

-Amongst mountaineers the Treffauer is considered an arduous, but nevertheless worthwhile and not especially difficult tour.
-However, Alpine experience, good fitness, dry conditions, sure-footedness and a head for heights are necessary.
-The designated normal route to the Treffauer begins in Scheffau and runs via the Jägerwirt, the Alpine meadow of the Kaiser Hochalm, the Snow Cirque (Schneekar) and the shaded western flank taking around 4 hours to reach the summit cross.
-This route is the easiest by far and, unlike the neighbouring Ellmauer Halt, less challenging.
-Popular, but not to be underestimated is the crossing to the Tuxeck with its succeeding descent to the Grutten Hut.
-This requires difficult and unsecured climbing sections of up to UIAA grade III to be overcome; in addition there is a high risk of rock falls in the confusing terrain.
-The Treffauer is one of the few summits in the Wilder Kaiser that does not attract climbers.
+The ascent of the Treffauer is classified as a demanding mountaineering route that requires alpine experience, physical fitness, sure-footedness, and a head for heights.
+The standard route begins in Scheffau and proceeds via the Jägerwirt, the alpine meadow of the Kaiser Hochalm, the Snow Cirque (Schneekar), and the shaded western flank, taking approximately four hours to reach the summit cross.
+This approach is less technically challenging than the route on the neighboring Ellmauer Halt.
+An alternative route involves crossing to the Tuxeck and descending to the Grutten Hut, which features unsecured climbing sections graded up to UIAA grade III alongside an increased risk of rockfalls in the terrain.